alg3rd/ecology/start.md

 where like all spent nuclear fuel, it has never hurt a fly.
 As a nuclear-trained engineer no longer working in the industry, I can attest that the majority of nuclear plant construction costs (and operating costs) are regulatory-driven.
 None of these regulations improve safety, but have been imposed through the years as a sacrifice to the anti-nuclear activists.
 Smarter regulation (i.e., constructive not punitive) would dramatically bring down the cost of building and operating the next generation nuclear plants.
 As a side note, nuclear waste is a problem in the US but not France or Switzerland because Jimmy Carter banned the reprocessing of spent fuel.
 This increases the volume of waste by orders of magnitude

+Desserts are not good locations for solar farms.
+Too much dust, which has to be cleaned from the panels on a regular basis, which requires lots of water and energy.